 A diverse cross-section of three centuries of French music is on offer at these concerts – from the Baroque master Jean-Baptiste Lully to Claude Debussy, Maurice Ravel and Edgar Varèse.
-In addition, the Italian soprano Anna Catarina Antonacci will debut in Hector Berlioz’s sensuous Nuits d’été.
-Conductor François-Xavier Roth, designated general music director in Cologne, is also the orchestra’s guest for the first time.
+The Italian soprano Anna Catarina Antonacci will perform in Hector Berlioz’s sensuous Nuits d’été.
+With this programme, conductor François-Xavier Roth, designated general music director in Cologne, will debut with the Berliner Philharmoniker.

 Ionisation for 13 percussionists